-Guidance on Rule C10 and their relationship to CD2, CD3, CD4 and CD5
+Guidance on Rule C10 and their relationship to CD2, CD3, CD4 and CD5 gC29 Making or receiving payments in order to procure or reward the referral to you by an intermediary of professional instructions is inconsistent with your obligations under CD2 and/or CD3 and/or CD4 and may also breach CD5.

+gC30 Moreover:

-- Making or receiving payments in order to procure or reward the referral to you by an intermediary of gC29 professional instructions is inconsistent with your obligations under CD2 and/or CD3 and/or CD4 and may also breach CD5. - gC30 Moreover: - .1 where public funding is in place, the Legal Aid Agency's Unified Contract Standard Terms explicitly prohibit contract-holders from making or receiving any payment (or any other benefit) for the referral or introduction of a client, whether or not the lay client knows of, and consents to, the payment; - .2 whether in a private or publicly funded case, a referral fee to which the client has not consented may constitute a bribe and therefore a criminal offence under the Bribery Act 2010; - .3 referral fees and inducements (as defined in the Criminal Justice and Courts Act 2015) are prohibited where they relate to a claim or potential claim for damages for personal injury or death or arise out of circumstances involving personal injury or death personal injury claims: section 56 Legal Aid, Sentencing and Punishment of Offenders Act 2012 and section 58 Criminal Justice and Courts Act 2015 - gC31 Rule C10 does not prohibit proper expenses that are not a reward for referring work, such as genuine and reasonable payments for: - clerking and administrative services (including where these are outsourced); .1 - .2 membership subscriptions to ADR bodies that appoint or recommend a person to provide mediation, arbitration or adjudication services; or - advertising and publicity, which are payable whether or not any work is referred.
-However, the .3 fact that a fee varies with the amount of work received does not necessarily mean that that it is a referral fee, if it is genuinely for a marketing service from someone who is not directing work to one provider rather than another, depending on who pays more. - Further guidance is available at https://www.barstandardsboard.org.uk/regulatory-reguirements/ aC32 bsbhandbook/code-guidance/ rC11 You must within an agreed timescale or within a reasonable period of time comply with any undertaking you give in the course of conducting litigation.
+- .1 where public funding is in place, the Legal Aid Agency's Unified Contract Standard Terms explicitly prohibit contract-holders from making or receiving any payment (or any other benefit) for the referral or introduction of a client, whether or not the lay client knows of, and consents to, the payment; - .2 whether in a private or publicly funded case, a referral fee to which the client has not consented may constitute a bribe and therefore a criminal offence under the Bribery Act 2010; - .3 referral fees are prohibited where they relate to a claim or potential claim for damages for personal injury or death or arise out of circumstances involving personal injury or death personal injury claims: section 56 Legal Aid, Sentencing and Punishment of Offenders Act 2012; - gC31 Rule C10 does not prohibit proper expenses that are not a reward for referring work, such as genuine and reasonable payments for: - .1 clerking and administrative services (including where these are outsourced); - .2 membership subscriptions to ADR bodies that appoint or recommend a person to provide mediation, arbitration or adjudication services; or - .3 advertising and publicity, which are payable whether or not any work is referred.
+On the other hand, payments which purport to represent fees payable for the outsourcing of clerking or administrative or other services but which in fact are expressly or implicitly linked to, or conditional on, or vary in amount with, the receipt of instructions, are referral fees and are prohibited. - gC32 Further guidance is available at [further guidance will shortly be available on the BSB website].